ChrisDeFreitas/guitarjoe/README.md

 -- 1 fret clicked == current behaviour
 -- 2 or more == disable scale, ?chord?; keep btn.click/transparency or second click deletes?
 - add settings dlg:
--- create dlg to select bgndImgUrl or color or default -- other?
+-- create dlg to select bgndImgUrl or color or default
+-- other?
-- add Inversions: ?can integrate with Chord selection?
+- add Inversions: ?integrate with Chord selection?